Tuesday, June 16, 2009

 To prepare you for the upcoming school year, I've assigned you the following reading and provided you with a small slide show of images that you should be familiar with when we begin.
 You should be able to identify the images and the information that accompanies them.

 Our textbook, Art History, by Mary Stokstad, is an excellent source for a course that covers the entire history of art in a survey.
-It has an online support site that you should utilize as a resource (http://wps.prenhall.com/hss_stokstad_arthist_3/) as well as a support site that offers audio notes for a small fee (www.vangonotes.com).
 Over the summer you should become familiar with the book and understand its layout and organization.
 You are expected to read the following:

 Starter Kit and Introduction: pp. xxvi - xlvii, Be familiar with the concepts and ideas covered in this introduction as they will reemerge consistently throughout all time periods we cover.